TheWilsonGlobal/TaskCenter/replit.md

 - June 18, 2025.
 Implemented "New Script" button in Script Management for creating scripts directly in the interface
 - June 18, 2025.
 Migrated from file-based storage to PostgreSQL database for all structured data (tasks, scripts, profiles) while maintaining file system for script and profile content
 - June 18, 2025.
 Completed removal of filename dependencies - system now operates entirely with names as identifiers, eliminating all file creation functionality
 - June 18, 2025.
-Removed "New Task" button from Task Center header to streamline the interface layout
+Removed "New Task" button from the main header area, keeping only the one in the task list controls for better UI organization

 ## User Preferences